Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$

 \section{Proof of Theorem~\ref{thm-2}: Lower bound}

 It remains to prove the lower bound in \eqref{E:1.5}.
-For this we build on an argument from the proof of a corresponding lower bound in~\cite{B2} (which itself goes back to an argument in Trapman~\cite{Trapman}).
+Here we rely on an argument from the proof of a corresponding lower bound in~\cite{B2} (which itself goes back to an argument in Trapman~\cite{Trapman}).
 The main improvement compared to~\cite{B2} is that our computations track the~$\beta$-dependence explicitly and that so via the exponent family~$\{\theta_n\}_{n\ge1}$.

 \begin{proposition} Noting that $s<2d$, let~$p\in(0,\infty)$ be such that